loverajoel/jstips/CONTRIBUTING.md

 # Notes

 Leave the date and the tip number with **xx**.
-When we decide merge the pull request you will add them and squash your commits.
+When we decide to merge the pull request, you will add them and squash your commits.